terrapass/ck3-modutil-chasm-shader/README.md

 ![Animated GIF showing a part of Shattered Plains from WoK](https://media.githubusercontent.com/media/terrapass/ck3-modutil-chasm-shader/master/docs/ck3_wok_chasm_demo_optimized.gif)

 This repository contains shader code and mod integration example for the chasm terrain shader - the one used in [The Way of Kings](https://steamcommunity.com/sharedfiles/filedetails/?id=2301341163) mod to render the Shattered Plains, as well as in [Godherja: The Dying World](https://steamcommunity.com/sharedfiles/filedetails/?id=2326030123) for its rifts.
-The effect does not create any additional 3D geometry and is based on dynamically replacing the color of selected map pixels depending on camera position to create an illusion of a chasm with vertical walls, gradually fading to black or a [parallaxed background](#chasm-types) as perceived depth increases.
+The effect does not create any additional 3D geometry and is based on dynamically replacing the color of selected map pixels depending on camera position to create an illusion of a chasm with vertical walls, gradually fading to black, optionally with [either discarded see-through pixels or a parallaxed cubemap background](#chasm-types) at the bottom.

 **The code has been updated to be compatible with CK3 version 1.10.2 (Quill).**